lexogram/ivan/nim/ReadMe.md

   19. CSS + JS
     * No :hover on matches in rows where you can't remove a match
     * Matches fade out when removed by computer
-  20 ALL: Start again confirmation
+    * JS: No need to click `Done` when you take the last match
-  21. ALL: Show rules
+  20. ALL: Show rules

 Extra steps:
+ - ALL: Start again confirmation
  - ALL: Choose language
  - JS:  Allow undo
  - JS:  Drag to select matches
+ - JS:  Automatically apply `Done` if you take all matches in a row
  - ALL: Make accessible
  - HTML + CSS: Adapt for iPhone, iPad, Android, ... devices